blahsd/supernerd.widget/README.md

 # Supernerd

 Sweet-ass (double!) menu bar replacement for  [Übersicht](http://tracesof.net/uebersicht/).
-Original by herbischoff/[nerdbar.widget](https://github.com/herrbischoff/nerdbar.widget).
-Nerdbar is amazing, Supernerd sucks pretty bad.
-However, nerdbar relies on kwm, while I'm now using its spiritual successor [chunkwm](https://github.com/koekeishiya/chunkwm), which breaks a lot of nerdbar's functions.
-Also, supernerd looks *pretty damn sweet*.
+Lots of the code in here was taken from splintah/[nerdbar.widget](https://github.com/splintah/nerdbar.widget), and supernerd definitely would not have happened without it.
+However I wanted to have all of the features I wanted and a bit different setup, hence supernerd.
+Anyways, Nerdbar is amazing, Supernerd sucks pretty bad.
+But it does look *pretty damn sweet*.

 ![supernerd_img](./screenshot.png)